ggcaponetto/nocturne-consolidator/README.md

 # nocturne-consolidator

-Simple utility to consolidate all your NIGHT into one address.
+Unofficial utility to consolidate all your NIGHT into one address for scavenger mine.
+This tool is taileored for users running multiple nocturne miners with different addresses. **Note that the official nocturne miner will have its own consolidation solution you want to consider using**.
+This is an alternative option for users who want to consolidate their NIGHT donations from multiple addresses.
+This project is not affiliated with the official nocturne miner.

 [https://www.midnight.gd/news/how-to-consolidate-allocations-from-multiple-addresses-for-scavenger-mine](https://www.midnight.gd/news/how-to-consolidate-allocations-from-multiple-addresses-for-scavenger-mine)